Heiner1/AAPS-Wiki-en/Future-(possible)-Pump-Drivers.md

 **Java implementations:**  Partial implementation available [Rountrip2](https://github.com/TC2013/Roundtrip2)

 **AAPS implementation status:** Starting.
 See [Andy's AndroidAPS fork](https://github.com/andyrozman/AndroidAPS), branch riley_link_medtronic (default branch).
 Status: Base integration done (Medtronic Tab), we have now Medtronic virtual pump.
-At the moment most of work is being done on [Roundtrip2RileyLinkAAPS](https://github.com/andyrozman/Roundtrip2RileyLinkAAPS) to get framework and commands working.
+At the moment most of work is being done on [RileyLinkAAPS](https://github.com/andyrozman/RileyLinkAAPS) to get framework and commands working.
 There is project (Medtronic) and tickets opened for future development on that repository, development is being done on branch dev_medtronic (which is default branch there).
+There is also gitter room: RileyLinkAAPS/Lobby

-**Hardware requirement for AAPS:** RileyLink with Medtronic firmware (900 Mhz)
+**Hardware requirement for AAPS:** RileyLink with Medtronic firmware (RileyLink 1.0 - 900 Mhz)

 **Loopable versions:** 512-522, 523 (Fw 2.4A or lower), 554 (EU firmware 2.6A or lower, CA firmware 2.7A or lower).
 Same for 7xx versions.
 All other devices are not supported, and probably won't be.